 “The results of this trial, while modest in effect size, provide a basis for further investigation of PEITC as an inhibitor of lung carcinogenesis by NNK in smokers.”

 As hinted at above, this is not the first study showing watercress’ anticancer ability.

 A 2012 study from Britain’s Edinburgh Napier University found that watercress reduces DNA damage and oxidative stress – two main components of cancer development.

 The researchers studied ten healthy young men (average age 23) for four months.
 The men were tested before and after the study, and on a daily basis, before and after exhausting aerobic exercise.
 During one eight-week period, the subjects took 85 grams of watercress supplements daily.
 They took the supplements two hours before exercise.
 During the other eight-week period, they worked out without the supplements.

 When given the watercress supplement, the men showed a significant reduction in reactive oxygen species levels, and reduced DNA damage.
-Blood samples also revealed that levels of lipid peroxidation – the major cause for artery disease – were also significantly lower when taking the watercress.
+Blood samples also revealed that levels of lipid peroxidation – the major cause of artery disease – were also significantly lower when taking the watercress.

-Strenuous exercise typically produces DNA damage, which a the body will hopefully repair.
+Strenuous exercise typically produces DNA damage, which the body will hopefully repair.
 The ability of watercress to reduce DNA damage confirms earlier research showing that watercress reduces mutation and cancer growth.

 The researchers commented on this aspect of the study: